-All-EC-Dependency-Permutation

-All-EC-Permutation

-All-Possible-EA

-All-EC
+All-EC-Dependency-Permutation ↓ All-EC-Permutation ↓ All-Possible-EA ↓ All-EC

 Fig. 4-1.
-Rendezvous-based testing coverage criteria hierarchy differences between concurrent programs and sequential programs.
+Rendezvous-based testing coverage criteria hierarchy synchronization and communication are the major differences between concurrent programs and sequential programs.
 The complexity measurement of a concurrent program is also emphasized in the rendezvous.
 The number of rendezvous is naturally an important factor for the complexity of the concurrent program.
-Therefore, the number of different entry, M, where each entry has mE entry call statements and nE entry acceptance statements, can be used to compare the complexity among concurrent programs.
+Therefore, the number of different entry, M, where each entry has m_E entry call statements and n_E entry acceptance statements, can be used to compare the complexity among concurrent programs.
 The first equation for measuring a concurrent program is the following: